openstack-archive/pylockfile/trunk/doc/lockfile.rst

    The implementation uses the :statement:`with` statement, both in the tests and in the main code, so will only work out-of-the-box with Python 2.5 or later.
-However, the use of the :statement:`with` statement is minimal, so if you apply the patch in the file 2.4.diff (which accompanies the distribution) you can use it with Python 2.4.
+However, the use of the :statement:`with` statement is minimal, so if you apply the patch in the included 2.4.diff file you can use it with Python 2.4.
+It's possible that it will work in Python 2.3 with that patch applied, though the doctest code relies on APIs new in 2.4, so will have to be rewritten somewhat to allow testing on 2.3.

 The :mod:`lockfile` module exports a :class:`FileLock` class which provides a simple API for locking files.
 Unlike the Windows :func:`msvcrt.locking`